wp-plugins/wp-nivo-slider/readme.txt

 * You can either use the automatic plugin installer or your FTP program to upload it to your wp-content/plugins directory the top-level folder.
 Don't just upload all the php files and put them in /wp-content/plugins/.
 * Activate the plugin through the 'Plugins' menu in WordPress
-* Visit your Scroll to Top Options (Options - Scroll to Top)
+* Visit your WP Nivo Slider Options (Options - WP Nivo Slider)
 * Configure any options as desired, and then enable the plugin
 * That's it!